rbw/aiosnow/docs/reference/models/base.rst

 Base
 ====

-The :class:`~snow.model.base.BaseModel` cannot be used directly, instead it serves as an abstract base for concrete models, such as the :class:`~snow.models.table.TableModel`.
+The :class:`~aiosnow.model.base.BaseModel` cannot be used directly, instead it serves as an abstract base for concrete models, such as the :class:`~aiosnow.models.table.TableModel`.

 API
 ---

-.. automodule:: snow.model.base
+.. automodule:: aiosnow.model.base
    :members: BaseModel